Air Conditioning on A Sailboat? Yes, and It’s Lithium Powered too!

 - How do we run the A/C off our batteries?
-Short answer is, we installed an Easy Start.
+The short answer is, we installed an Easy Start.

 How We Run Our Sailboats Air Conditioning off Battery Power

-If you want to run the A/C while you’re living off the grid and on the hook, there’s a few things to consider:
+If you want to run the A/C while you’re living off the grid and on the hook, there are a few things to consider:

 For reference here are a few common inverters and their claimed peak amps: